mingshuwang/mingshu-website/content/publication/enlighten-252889/index.md

   realistic accessibility measures than other methods.
 We also discuss the generality of the entrance-based method we propose and suggest ways to choose the most appropriate accessibility measure for use in different contexts.
-publication: '*Computers, Environment and Urban Systems*'
+publication: '*Computers, Environment and Urban Systems*, 90'
 doi: 10.1016/j.compenvurbsys.2021.101713
 links:
 - name: URL